ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 .. versionadded:: 2.14

-The :file:`galaxy.yml` file supports manifest directives that are historically used in Python packaging, as described `here <https://packaging.python.org/en/latest/guides/using-manifest-in/#manifest-in-commands>`_.
+The :file:`galaxy.yml` file supports manifest directives that are historically used in Python packaging, as described in `MANIFEST.in commands <https://packaging.python.org/en/latest/guides/using-manifest-in/#manifest-in-commands>`_.

 .. note::
    The use of ``manifest`` requires installing the optional ``distlib`` Python dependency.